WeizhenLiuBioinform/StripeRust-Pocket/README.md

 The application comprises five modules: the image acquisition module, image segmentation module, disease severity quantification module, result display module, and result export module.

-1.MainActivity_bg.java: Its main function is to display the start page.
+1. MainActivity_bg.java: Its main function is to display the start page.
-2.MainActivity.java: This file is the core of the entire app.
+2. MainActivity.java: This file is the core of the entire app.
 It integrates functions such as loading deep learning models, calling pop-up windows, calling models for image segmentation, displaying running results, saving images, and calculating disease severity.
-3.MainActivity_table.java and MainActivity_table_2.java: They respectively represent the presentation of results in the form of images and the presentation of results in the form of Excel spreadsheets.
-Among them, MainActivity_table_2 uses Smart Table technology, as detailed in https://github.com/huangyanbin/smartTable 4.The two deep learning models used in the APP are both in /app/src/main/assets.
+3. MainActivity_table.java and MainActivity_table_2.java: They respectively represent the presentation of results in the form of images and the presentation of results in the form of Excel spreadsheets.
+Among them, MainActivity_table_2 uses Smart Table technology, as detailed in https://github.com/huangyanbin/smartTable
+4. The two deep learning models used in the APP are both in /app/src/main/assets.
-5.All static files are located in/app/src/main/res/layout.
+5. All static files are located in/app/src/main/res/layout.
 The style settings file and string settings file are located in/app/src/main/res/values.